What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 Here’s another:

-A short video capturing a fun experiment in chemistry class sent to the family whose gift to the recent capital campaign supported the new lab’s construction.
+A short video capturing a fun experiment in chemistry class sent to the family whose gift to the last capital campaign supported the new lab’s construction.

 …which took maybe an hour all-in to arrange, shoot, and upload.
 But notice the teacher was “on the team” to allow this visit to the class.
 (Note to self…)